 * “I don’t know where she gets it from.
-Her mother wasn’t nearly so picky” Um, Sultan, you know those implications don’t reflect well on you, right?
+Her mother wasn’t nearly so picky” Um, Sultan, are you implying that your wife settled?
+You realize that doesn’t reflect well on you, right?

 * Landing the role of Iago gave Gilbert Gottfried the chance to have a duet with a Disney Princess once.
 It was as strange as it sounds.

 * Jasmine honey, if you want to blend in in the marketplace and pass off as a beggar woman, you might want to take those large, presumably gold earrings off first.

 * “So, how’d it go?”
 “I think she took it rather well”.

 * Man, Abu can do a killer Jasmine impression.

 * “What are you doing?!”
 “Giving you your reward!
 Your eternal reward!”
 Top 10 anime betrayals.